A RETREAT FOR THERAPISTS

 - Identify the various ways that rhythmic patterns manifest in the play therapy relationship; and

 - Experience how to transform the patterns and rhythms of implicit memory through play.

 Theresa Kestly, PhD is a psychologist, educator, consultant and a registered play therapist/supervisor with the Association for Play Therapy.
-She is an international presenter, and she maintains a private practice with specialties in play therapy and sand tray therapy in Corrales, New Mexico for children, adults, families, couples, and small groups.
-Theresa served as a senior staff psychologist at the Albuquerque Family and Child Guidance Center in Albuquerque, New Mexico where she specialized in child, adolescent and family therapy, consultations with the Indian Health Service, and consultations with the Albuquerque Public Schools.
+She is the author of The Interpersonal Neurobiology of Play: Brain-Building Interventions for Emotional Well-Being.
+Theresa is an international presenter, and she maintains a private practice with specialties in play therapy and sand tray therapy in Corrales, New Mexico for children, adults, families, couples, and small groups.
+She served as a senior staff psychologist at the Albuquerque Family and Child Guidance Center in Albuquerque, New Mexico where she specialized in child, adolescent and family therapy, consultations with the Indian Health Service, and consultations with the Albuquerque Public Schools.
 She supervised psychology, counseling and psychiatry trainees as an adjunct faculty member at the University of New Mexico.
 Theresa served as the first president of the New Mexico Association for Play Therapy.
 She is the founder and director of the Sand Tray Training Institute of New Mexico in Corrales, New Mexico where she provides large-group seminars and small-group intensive training for psychotherapists in child and adult sand tray therapy.
-Theresa's book, The Interpersonal Neurobiology of Play: Brain-Buyilding Interventions for Emotional Well-Being is scheduled for release in June, 2014.

 Location: Corrales, New Mexico

 Time: 9:30 a.m. to 5:00 p.m.
 (Lunch will be served at the retreat during our one-hour lunch break.)

 $750 early fee (postmarked 30 days in advance)

 $695 early fee for students (postmarked 30 days in advance) - send proof of full-time student status